There are many ways to describe wine (rich, fruity, zesty, oaky, big), but there are 5 basic profiles defining the characteristics of wine:

-Acidity in wine makes our mouth water.
+Acidity gives a wine a fresh taste.
+It makes your mouth water.

-Acidic wines taste refreshing, tart and crispy while low-acid wines taste smooth and round.
+Low-acid wines taste smooth and round.

 Examples of high acidic wines are: Riesling, Pinot Noir, Chablis, most Italian wines.